Cheeger-Mueller Theorem on manifolds with cusps: Gluing formula for analytic torsion on non-compact manifolds

-In his dissertation Vaillant\footnote{We point out that Vaillant derives the microlocal description for the full Hodge Laplacian on all degrees.
-In our case, the full Hodge Laplacian is a direct sum of Laplacians in individual degrees with corresponding decomposition of the heat kernel.
-Consequently, the microlocal description holds for the heat kernel of the Hodge Laplacian in any fixed degree $p$.} \cite{Vai} derives a microlocal description of the heat kernel $\cH$, such that at the diagonal its pointwise trace is a polyhomogeneous distribution on the parabolic blowup $[M\times \R^+, \partial M\times \{0\}], \partial M=N$.
+\emph{Proof of Theorem \ref{reg-trace-thm}}.
+In his dissertation Vaillant derives the microlocal description for the heat kernel of the square of the Dirac operator, and hence in particular for the heat kernel $\cH$ of the full Hodge Laplacian on all degrees.
+From that microlocal description one concludes that at the diagonal the pointwise trace of $\cH$ is a polyhomogeneous distribution on the parabolic blowup $[M\times \R^+, \partial M\times \{0\}], \partial M=N$.
 Here "parabolic" refers to the fact that on the second component $\R^+$, the parameter space for time $t$, $\sqrt{t}$ is viewed as a smooth coordinate.
-Now, the general observation of Sher \cite[Theorem 13]{Sher2} implies that the regularized integral of $\textup{tr}\, \cH$ exists and admits an asymptotic expansion as $t\to 0$.
-This proves Theorem \ref{reg-trace-thm}.
+Now, a general observation, e.g. Sher \cite[Theorem 13]{Sher2}, implies that the regularized integral of $\textup{tr}\, \cH$ exists and admits an asymptotic expansion as $t\to 0$.

+However, such an asymptotic expansion is needed for the heat kernel $\cH_p$ in each degree $p$ individually, rather than for the whole heat kernel $\cH$.
+A priori we cannot conclude an asymptotic expansion for the regularized integral of $\textup{tr}\, \cH_p$, from the expansion of the regularized integral of $\textup{tr}\, \cH$, since there might be cancellations.
+However, the heat kernel $\cH= \oplus_p \cH_p$ is a direct sum of individual heat kernels, where each heat kernel $\cH_p$ takes values in endomorphisms of $\Lambda^p T^*M$.
+These vector bundles are orthogonal to each other for different degrees $p$ and hence the asymptotics of the individual heat kernel $\cH_p$ in each degree $p$ cannot cancel in its contribution to the microlocal description of the full $\cH= \oplus_p \cH_p$ before taking traces.
+We conclude that the microlocal description of Vaillant for the full heat kernel $\cH$ holds for the individual heat kernels $\cH_p$ as well.
+Thus the regularized integral of $\textup{tr}\, \cH_p$ exists for any fixed degree $p$ and admits an asymptotic expansion as $t\to 0$.
+This proves Theorem \ref{reg-trace-thm} (i) and (ii).